ABJ4403/Payback2_CHEATus/README.md

-# Payback2 CHEATus. created by ABJ4403, Original script by Mangyu.
+# Payback2 CHEATus. created by ABJ4403.
 [🇮🇩️ README Bahasa Indonesia](https://github.com/ABJ4403/Payback2_CHEATus/blob/main/README_id.md)

 This cheat is Open-source on GitHub (unlike any other cheats some cheater bastards not showing at all! they make it beyond proprietary)